dhermes/grpc-python-bigtable-examples/README.md

 work for service accounts, but does work for user accounts.

-When running `make run_cluster` with the gRPC Python client (using a service account) we don't get much information
+When running `make list_clusters` with the gRPC Python client (using a service account) we don't get much information

 ```python